 Gregory also invented a trail of emails and correspondence about the possible sale of the company, the court heard, before her fraud was uncovered.

-Ross Cohen, defending, said his client was sorry for Robin Upfold, a man in his 80s, who the court heard suffered financially and emotionally from the fraud.
+Ross Cohen, defending, said his client was sorry for Robin Upfold, a man in his late 70s, who the court heard suffered financially and emotionally from the fraud.

 He added any spell of imprisonment would separate her from her two teenage children and her husband, and added that Gregory had battled cancer and kidney problems in recent years.

 Passing sentence, the judge told Gregory she was “selfish and dishonest”.

 She added: “You have little regard for the lives you have affected.
 I’m told you are remorseful.
 I’m afraid I find that difficult to accept in fighting this charge, and making Robin Upfold give evidence.”